timnat/DifCover/README.md

 * sample1_sample2.ratio_per_w_CC0_a10_A219_b10_B240_v1000_l500.log2adj_1.095.DNAcopyout.down-2

 NOTES:
-1. The script filters from file *.DNAcopyout to *.DNAcopyout.upP fragments with enrichment scores ≥ P, (i.e. fragments where read coverage in sample1 is higher than sample2 ), and to *.DNAcopyout.down-P fragments with enrichment scores ≤-P, (i.e. fragments where coverage in sample2 is higher than sample1 ).
+1. The script extracts from file *.DNAcopyout fragments with enrichment scores ≥ p and stores them in *.DNAcopyout{p}, (i.e. fragments where read coverage in sample1 is higher than sample2 ), and *.DNAcopyout.down{-p} fragments with enrichment scores ≤-p, (i.e. fragments where coverage in sample2 is higher than sample1 ).

 ## _Methodological Details_
 DifCover works by comparing average depth of coverage across continuous intervals containing approximately v valid bases.
 The valid bases are determined by user defined lower and upper limits on depth of coverage for sample1 and sample2, defined respectively by a, A for sample1, and b, B for sample2.
 Some bases with coverage C1 and C2 are considered to be valid if 1) C1 < A and C2 < B; and also 2) C1 > a or C2 > b.
 These upper limits allow identification and masking of segments that contain repeats, while lower limits serve to exclude underrepresented segments – gaps and fragments that are undersampled due to technical bias).
 In general, we recommend setting upper and lower limits after examining the distribution of read coverages and considering the degree to which the analysis is meant to reflect single-copy vs repetitive sequences.
 For identification of coverage differences that are focused on characterization of single/low-copy regions we typically assign lower coverage limits to one third of modal coverage and upper limits to 3X of modal coverage.
 The recruitment of valid bases into windows is done by traversing scaffolds from beginning to end.
 After the number of valid bases in a window reaches v, the window is closed and analysed.
-If the end of a scaffold is reached before v valid bases are recruited into the current window, the window is retained only if its size is ≥ l.
-This approach provides flexibility for balancing between coarse granularity for large scaffolds while permitting the incorporation of short scaffolds of l < size < v, which can be particularly useful for analysis of highly fragmented assemblies.
+If the end of a scaffold is reached before v valid bases are recruited into the current window, the window is retained only if its size is ≥ _l_.
+This approach provides flexibility for balancing between coarse granularity for large scaffolds while permitting the incorporation of short scaffolds of _l_ < size < _v_, which can be particularly useful for analysis of highly fragmented assemblies.